Jasonblox6/portal-test/README.md

 # Preparation

--Navigate to the directory
+- Navigate to the directory
--Run `npm install` if necessary
+- Run `npm install` if necessary

 # Running the CSV generator